csce585-mlsystems/Energy-Aware-LLM-Inference-on-Consumer-Hardware/doc/Milestone P2 - Final Report.md

 **Primary insights:**

-1. Partial GPU offloading can give the best EDP: The 11-layer setup had the lowest Energy-Delay Product (about 972 J x s), beating both CPU-only and full GPU offload.
-This shows there is a sweet spot between speed and energy use.

-2. Full GPU offloading is fastest: Offloading 22 layers gives the lowest latency (around 6-8 seconds), but it uses more energy, leading to a higher EDP (about 2160 J x s).

-3. The best setup depends on your goal: You have to choose based on whether you care more about latency, energy, or a balance of both (EDP).

-4. CPU scaling hits limits: After 4 threads, CPU speed stops improving much and EDP gets worse because memory bandwidth becomes the bottleneck.

-5. Batch size does not matter much: For single-prompt inference, changing batch size from 128 to 1024 only changes latency by about 10-15 percent.
+1. CPU wins on efficiency: The 8-thread CPU setup had the lowest Energy-Delay Product (~834 J·s), contrary to expectations.
+2. GPU is fastest but hungry: Full GPU offloading is still the fastest (~6.1s vs 6.4s), but consumes ~45% more energy per run.
+3. Thread scaling works: increasing from 4 to 8 threads provided tangible efficiency gains, suggesting the memory bottleneck was less severe in this run.
+4. Model size matters: For a 1.1B model, the "heavy lifting" capability of a standalone GPU might be overkill compared to the power cost.

 **Practical recommendations:**

+- For absolute speed: Use GPU with full offloading.
-- For latency-critical applications: Use full GPU offloading (22 layers) with the default batch size (128).
-This gives the fastest responses.
+- For battery/efficiency: Use CPU with 8 threads.
+It delivers 95% of the performance for 70% of the energy.

-- For energy-constrained devices: The GPU is still a good choice.
-Even though it has higher peak power, it finishes 40–50 percent faster and ends up using less total energy.

-For CPU-only deployments: Use 4–8 threads.
-Beyond that, the speedup is small and not really worth it.

 **Future work:**